jdbrinton/localwebeditor/README.md

 # LocalWebEditor.com

-LocalWebEditor.com is a free web app provided by the Open Source Propulsion Works, a US non-profit organization.
-This application allows users to edit files directly in their web browser using the File System Access API.
+LocalWebEditor.com is a free web app provided by Open Source Propulsion Works, a US non-profit organization.
+This application allows users to edit files directly in their web browser using the `File System Access API`.
 No application installation is required.
 Further, there is no tracking, no ads, and no data collection.
 There is not even a server.
 This is a static web app.

 ## Introduction